|

 Sabrina, the Teenage Witch -

-Witch that I worked on was called "Welcome, Traveler"
+The "Sabrina, the Teenage Witch" episode that I worked on was called "Welcome Traveler"

 (episode 104).
 I played a cult member in this one… that would be my third